tiero/taproot-descriptor/README.md

 - Parse Taproot descriptors into structured data
 - Compile structured data back into Taproot descriptor strings
-- Support for complex script paths
+- Support for complex script paths as defined by BDK extensions
+- Handling of various BDK-specific Taproot constructs

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request.git s

 ## License